aws-samples/shopfloor-connectivity/docs/targets/aws-iot-analytics.md

 ---
 ### ChannelName
-Name of the IoT Analytics channel
+The ChannelName property specifies the name of the AWS IoT Analytics channel where the data will be sent.
+This must be the name of an existing channel in your AWS IoT Analytics configuration.
+The channel serves as the entry point for your IoT data, collecting and archiving the raw, unprocessed messages before they are published to a pipeline for further processing.

 **Type**: String

 ---
 ### CredentialProviderClient

-Name of the AWS credential provider client defined in the SFC top level configuration section [AwsIotCredentialProviderClients](../core/sfc-configuration.md#awsiotcredentialproviderclients) obtaining credentials using X.509 certificates from the [AWS IoT credentials provider](../sfc-aws-service-credentials.md).
+The CredentialProviderClient property specifies which AWS credential provider client to use for authentication.
+It references a client defined in the SFC's top-level configuration under [AwsIotCredentialProviderClients](../core/sfc-configuration.md#awsiotcredentialproviderclients) section.
+This client uses X.509 certificates to obtain temporary AWS credentials through the  [AWS IoT credentials provider](../sfc-aws-service-credentials.md).

 If no CredentialProviderClient is configured the [AWS Java SDK credential provider chain is used](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html#credentials-chain)